panyz522/CS561-HalmaEditor/README.md

 # CS561-HalmaEditor

-An editor for editing boards of Halma game.
+A board editor for Halma game.

+Please leave a star if you find it helpful :blush:

 * Automatically update input.txt and editor bidirectionally.
 * Automatically apply output.txt.